feldtsen/pointy-dit212/RAD.md

 - **Functional:**

-    - Can I get points by performing certain actions throughout the game?
+    ~~- Can I get points by performing certain actions throughout the game?~~
     - Can I see my score while playing?
     - Can I keep track of how many points I've had in previous playthroughs?

 - **Non-functional:**

-    - Does the difficulty of an action affect how many points that action is worth?
+    ~~- Does the difficulty of an action affect how many points that action is worth?~~

 ---
 **Story Identifier:** STK015 (FINISHED)